Remains found believed to be missing 15-month old Evelyn Boswell

 - Angela's court date is set for March 4

-- Evelyn's mother, 18-year-old Megan Boswell, went on camera for the first time, saying that she knew who has her toddler
+- Evelyn's mother, 18-year-old Megan Boswell, went on camera for the first time, claiming she knew who had the toddler.
+She later claimed it was Angela Boswell

-- At this time, Megan also said in an interview with WCYB that she is pregnant again
+- At this time, Megan also said in an interview with WCYB that she was pregnant again

 Tuesday, February 25